-Any of the following may come and go:
+Any of the following may happen suddenly and be gone quickly:

-- Trouble walking, swallowing, talking, or understanding language
+- Slurred speech, trouble talking, or not understanding language

 How is a TIA diagnosed?

-- Carotid ultrasound: A carotid ultrasound checks for narrow or blocked carotid arteries.
+- A carotid ultrasound shows the blood flow in your carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
-Sound waves show the blood flow in your carotid arteries.
+A carotid ultrasound checks for narrow or blocked carotid arteries.

-- CT or MRI scan: Caregivers use these pictures to see blood flow blockage in your brain.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with metal.
+- CT or MRI pictures may show blood flow blockage in your brain.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a TIA treated?